aosabook/500lines/search-engine/README.md

 But which chunks might contain postings?
 We have to read the skip file to find out:

+    # XXX maybe return Path objects?
     def segment_term_chunks(segment, term):
+        previous_chunk = None
         for headword, chunk in skip_file_entries(segment):
             if headword >= term:
+                if previous_chunk is not None:
-                yield last_chunk
+                    yield previous_chunk
             if headword > term:
                 break

-            last_chunk = chunk
+            previous_chunk = chunk
-        else:                   # executed if we don’t break
+        else:                   # executed if we don't break if previous_chunk is not None:
-            # XXX what if it was empty?
-            yield last_chunk
+                yield previous_chunk

 We don’t know
 the full range of the terms in a chunk